-Raw resources are binary files that need to be embedded by the application so that they may be dynamically retrieved with a call to Class.getResourceAsStream(java.io.InputStream).
-Raw Resources are declared in MicroEJ Classpath using .resources.list files.
+Raw resources are resources that can be dynamically retrieved with a call to java.lang.Class.getResourceAsStream(String) Raw Resources are declared in .resources.list files (and in .externresources.list for external resources, see Application Resources).

 The file format is a standard Java properties file, each line is a relative / separated name of a file in MicroEJ Classpath to be embedded as a resource.
 Example:

+'''

-The following resource is embedded as a raw resource com/mycompany/MyResource.txt
+The following resource is embedded as a raw resource

+com/mycompany/MyResource.txt

+'''